 Bwindi impenetrable National park is located in south western Uganda in East Africa, in the district of Kanungu.
-Bwindi impenetrable National park is part of the Bwindi impenetrable forest along the border with Democratic Republic of Cong on the edge of the Albertine rift valley.
+The park is part of the Bwindi impenetrable forest that is located along the border with Democratic Republic of Cong on the edge of the Albertine rift valley.

 Bwindi impenetrable National covers a total area expanse of 321 square kilometers characterized with a thick tropical rain forest, moist montane vegetation and some areas covered with bamboo and shrubs.